CraftAcademyLabs/ca_course/atm_challenge/step_7.md

 2.2.1 :003 > amount = 65
  => 65

-# here comes the tricky part with the `while` operator.
+# here comes the tricky part with the `while` loop.
 # for each value in the `denominations` array, we subtract it
 # from `amount` until amount is lower than zero.
 # at the same time we `push` the value into the `bills` array.